 Last summer she shot her feature proof of concept, “Las Olas”.
 It will be premiering at a Toronto Festival this fall.
 It was funded by Canada Arts Council, Toronto Arts Council, and the Indigenous Screen Office and developed through Women In the Directors Chair’s Career Advancement Module.
 She currently has received development funding and is producing it with Sunday Baby Films.

-Monica is also working on several exciting documentary features, TV and feature film projects which are in various stages of development.
+Monica is also working on several documentary, TV, feature film an digital series projects which are in various stages of development.